Meet the Governors

 I believe in the principle of inclusive education entitlement, that every child is special and precious.
 I want children at King William Street to enjoy learning, to respect and to care for themselves, each other, their environment, and to develop spiritually.
 I would like our school to continue to be a welcoming place where children feel safe to achieve and to enjoy a stimulating education.

-My name is Julie Eldon.
-I am a Parent Governor which means I have been apointed by the parents/carers of the school.
-I became a governor in May 2015 and my term of office expires in May 2019.
+My Name is Nikki White and I am a Parent Trustee/Governor, which means I have been appointed by the Parents / Carers of the school.
+I am also chair of the Finance Committee.
+My term ends in 2019.